Ebop14/Moran_Game_Kill/README.md

 # Moran_Game_Kill
+This is a Moran Game that Kills A Few Member of the Population After Certain Generations.
+This was a project to simulate evolutionary game theory, and how populations interact with each other.

-A Moran Game that Kills A Few People After Certain Generations Some of the code was written by ChatGPT, but modified by me.
+Some of the code was written by ChatGPT, but modified by me.
 Here's the code ChatGPT wrote:

 import numpy as np